Daimler Company: Sleeve-valve engines

 The Royal Automobile Club held a special meeting to discuss the new engine, still silent but no longer "Wholly Knight".
 The Autocar reported on "its extraordinary combination of silence, flexibility and power."
 Daimler stopped making poppet-valve engines altogether.
 Under the observation of the Royal Automobile Club (RAC), two Daimler sleeve-valve engines were put through severe bench, road, and track tests and, upon being dismantled, showed no visible wear, earning Daimler the 1909 Dewar Trophy.
 Sales outran the works' ability to supply.

-Daimler's sleeve valve engines idle silently but they left a slight haze of oil smoke trailing behind them.
+Daimler's sleeve valve engines idled silently but they left a slight haze of oil smoke trailing behind them.
 These engines consumed oil at a rate of up to an Imperial gallon every 450 miles, oil being needed to lubricate the sleeves particularly when cold.
 However, by the standards of their day they required very little maintenance.

 Daimler kept their silent sleeve-valve engines until the mid-1930s.
 The change to poppet valves began with the Fifteen of 1933.